fossasia/open-event-server/README.md

 * App server - uwsgi
 * Web framework - flask (particularly flask-admin)

-### Dependencies
+### Services and Dependencies

-### Authentication OAuth
+#### Authentication OAuth

-We are using it to get information from Facebook and Google account, and we allow to user sign in.
+OAuth is used to get information from Facebook and Google accounts, that enables users to sign in with their respective credentials:
  1. Google https://accounts.google.com/o/oauth2/auth
  2. Facebook https://graph.facebook.com/oauth

-### Location
+#### Twitter

+The server integrates twitter on event pages.
+To obtain the required keys visit: https://dev.twitter.com/overview/documentation

+#### Instagram

+It is possible to extend the functionality and offer images from Instagram in the event service.
+To obtain required keys visit: https://www.instagram.com/developer/authentication/

+#### Google Maps

-We are using on Google maps to get information about location(info about country, city, latitude and longitude)https://maps.googleapis.com/maps/api/
-We use it to get current location and display closes events.
+We are using on Google maps to get information about location (info about country, city, latitude and longitude) https://maps.googleapis.com/maps/api/ We use it to get current location and display closes events.

-### Local Storage and Amazon S3
+#### Local Storage and Amazon S3

 We are storing audio, avatars and logos either on local storage or Amazon S3.
 Read more about the set up of [Amazon S3 here](/docs/AMAZON_S3.md)

-### Sending Emails
+#### Sendgrid
 To send emails we are using sendgrid https://api.sendgrid.com/api/mail.send.json

-### Getting information about current version
+#### Heroku Logs

-We use heroku releases to see which version is deployed https://api.heroku.com/apps/open-event/releases and we also use Github to get info about commit (for example: commit message, author name) ahttps://api.github.com/repos/fossasia/open-event-orga-server/commits
+We use heroku releases to see which version is deployed https://api.heroku.com/apps/open-event/releases and we also use Github to get info about commit (for example: commit message, author name) at https://api.github.com/repos/fossasia/open-event-orga-server/commits

-### Env Variables Heroku

-To see our all enviroment variables you have to visit Heroku page https://dashboard-classic.heroku.com/apps/open-event/settings (You need access to see this page).
+#### Payment Gateways

+For ticket sales the service integrates payment gateways:
+ 1. Stripe
+ 2. Paypal

 ## API Access and Import/Export